Oceanduck/Oceanduck.github.io/_pages/adsec_workshop1.md

 2. `client1` - this is the client system

 ### Lab Requirements
-We will use the `adsecvm` to remotely configure the domain controller `dc1` and Client system `client1`.
+We will use the `adsecvm` to remotely configure the domain controller as `dc1` and Client system  as `client1`.
 You will need the `adsec` vm downloaded from the link to configure the `dc1` and `client1`.

 ### Preparing the Domain Controller for Ansible

 Please run the following PowerShell command to enable WinRM on the Domain Controller.
 You will need Internet connectivity from the dc1 system to configure this.
-IF you have followed the Lab0A you should have this configured.
+If you have followed the Lab0A you should have this configured.
 If you need help please reach out to `support@rudrasec.io`.

 ```
 iwr -useb https://raw.githubusercontent.com/ansible/ansible-documentation/refs/heads/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 | iex